nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-10.md

 ## Major Bug Fixes

-### Fix CoreSession association error after executing multi-repo Page Provider
+### Fix CoreSession Association Error After Executing Multi-Repo Page Provider

 A search using a multi-repo page provider now returns all the documents from all repositories.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30615](https://jira.nuxeo.com/browse/NXP-30615)

-### Escape/sanitize the first malicious character of a cell in a CSV export to avoid CSV injection
+### Escape/Sanitize the First Malicious Character of a Cell in a CSV Export to Avoid CSV Injection

 Following the [Open Web Application Security Project® (OWASP) recommendation](https://owasp.org/www-community/attacks/CSV_Injection), the first malicious character of a cell in a CSV export is now sanitized to avoid CSV injection.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30590](https://jira.nuxeo.com/browse/NXP-30590)

-### Batch Upload fails when using gridfsbinaries template
+### Batch Upload Fails When Using `gridfsbinaries` Template

 Batch Upload now supports [GridFS binary manager](https://doc.nuxeo.com/nxdoc/mongodb/#gridfs).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30618](https://jira.nuxeo.com/browse/NXP-30618)

-### WOPI - Fix download with WOPI integration
+### WOPI - Fix Download With Wopi Integration

 Downloads in the WOPI iframe is now allowed.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30229](https://jira.nuxeo.com/browse/NXP-30229)

-### JSF UI - Fix Document count
+### JSF UI - Fix Document Count

 When repository had more than 10,000 documents, the Admin panel of the JSF UI was only showing 10,000 as the number of documents.